Santosl2/url-shortener/README.md

 # URL Shortener

-This is a modern, user-friendly URL shortener specifically designed for Figma share links.
-Built with Next.js and React, it offers a sleek interface for shortening Figma URLs, with features like custom slugs and link history.
+This is a modern, user-friendly URL shortener specifically designed for URLs.
+Built with Next.js and React, it offers a sleek interface for shortening URLs, with features like custom slugs and link history.

 ![URL Shortener Project](image-1.png)